-Taking the time to write a termination letter helps you organize your thoughts and spell out exactly why the relationship is no longer working.
-In some cases, as you’re writing the letter, you may even discover ways to remedy the situation without firing them.
+Taking the time to write a letter of termination helps you organize your thoughts and spell out exactly why the relationship is no longer working.
+In some cases, as you’re writing the termination letter, you may even discover ways to remedy the situation without firing them.
 If you do end up firing that person, though, having them read the letter and then asking if they have any questions could alleviate some of the tension.

-Legal and HR considerations
+Legal and HR Considerations

 Suppose the person you verbally fired in the previous section has a disability, is over the age of 40, belongs to a racial minority group, or is otherwise protected by anti-discrimination laws.
-Even if you had a very good reason to fire them, the lack of a written record (including past performance reviews as well as a termination letter) may make it difficult for your company to defend its reasons to terminate.
+Even if you had a very good reason to fire them, the lack of a written record (including past performance reviews as well as an employee termination letter) may make it difficult for your company to defend its reasons to terminate.

 Depending on their employment status (i.e., whether they’re a contractor) and the laws of your state (some require last payment at the point of termination), you’ll want to clarify in the letter what you owe them and any applicable deadlines.
 You can alleviate a big area of contention by writing that their final paycheck will be provided to them according to the laws of your state.
 This could be on their last day of employment, or within a specific number of days after their termination.
 If you’re not sure what the law is in your state, an employment law attorney can help.